Variable and Type Summary

 Data Abstraction: Variable

-- Primitive variables store actual values and are independent.
+- Primitive variables store actual values and are independent

-- Reference variables store memory addresses and can share objects in memory.
+- Reference variables store memory addresses and can share objects in memory

 Types

-- Help manage program complexity
+- Manage program complexity

 - Communicate data type information to readers